 This section describes the execution steps of an IT administrator assigned to the acceptance testing or monitoring of computing devices during their operational lifecycle.
-Each subsection restates the scenarios from the project description, but this prototype demonstration does not address each
+Each subsection restates the scenarios from the project description, but this prototype demonstration does not address each scenario in totality

-1287 1288 scenar servers io in totality.
-This preliminary draft will be updated later with additional guidance for laptops and s.
-1289 1290 Create below. an environment as described in Section 2 before attempting to use the proof-of-concept tools 1291 3.1 Scenario 2: Verification of Components During Acceptance Testing 1292 1293 1294 off the scenario, an IT administrator receives a computing device through nonverifiable channels (e.g., shelf at a retailer) and wishes to confirm its provenance and authenticity to establish an itative asset inventory as part of an asset management program.
-1295 The ge neral execution steps are as follows: 1296 1297 1.
-As part of the acceptance testing process, the IT administrator uses tools to extract or obtain the verifiable platform artifact associated with the computing device.
-1298 1299 2.
-The IT administrator verifies the provenance of the device's hardware components by validating the source and authenticity of the artifact.
-1300 1301 3.
-The IT administrator validates the verifiable artifact by interrogating the device to obtain platform attributes that can be compared against those listed in the artifact.
-1302 1303 1304 1305 4.
+Create an environment as described in Section 2 before attempting to use the proof-of-concept tools below.

+3.1 Scenario 2: Verification of Components During Acceptance Testing

+In this scenario, an IT administrator receives a computing device through nonverifiable channels (e.g., off the shelf at a retailer) and wishes to confirm its provenance and authenticity to establish an authoritative asset inventory as part of an asset management program.

+The general execution steps are as follows:

+- 1. As part of the acceptance testing process, the IT administrator uses tools to extract or obtain the verifiable platform artifact associated with the computing device. - 2.
+The IT administrator verifies the provenance of the device's hardware components by validating the source and authenticity of the artifact. - 3.
+The IT administrator validates the verifiable artifact by interrogating the device to obtain platform attributes that can be compared against those listed in the artifact. - 4.
 The computing device is provisioned into the physical asset management system and is associated with a unique enterprise identifier.
 If the administrator updates the configuration of the platform (e.g., adding hardware components, updating firmware), then the administrator might create new platform artifacts to establish a new baseline.

-1306 3.1.1 Technology Configurations 1307 3.1.1.
-1 Configure the HIRS ACA 1308 1309 1310 the tar running the acceptance test on Dell and HP Inc. laptops, the HIRS ACA must be configured with get laptop's platform attribute certificate and any trust chains associated with the platform te certificate and endorsement credential.
-1311 1.
-On the HIRS ACA web portal, under the Configuration panel, select Policy.
+3.1.1 Technology Configurations

+3.1.1.1 Configure the HIRS ACA

+Before running the acceptance test on Dell and HP Inc. laptops, the HIRS ACA must be configured with the target laptop's platform attribute certificate and any trust chains associated with the platform attribute certificate and endorsement credential.

+1. On the HIRS ACA web portal, under the Configuration panel, select Policy.